perl11/perl11-blog/content/worst-perl5-bugs.md

 ## Warn on metasploit CVE-2015-1592

+There are known and exploitable attack vectors published for years, and there's no effort to even detect or warn about it.

-Detection of the destructive attack against Movable-Type, the third vector only, which tries to delete `mt-config.cgi` was added to was added to cperl `Storable` 3.01c.
+cperl detects of the destructive attack against Movable-Type, the third vector only, which tries to delete `mt-config.cgi` was added to was added to cperl `Storable` 3.01c.